 According to the procedure of section 167 the method of extracting information from the arrested persons by the police is barbarous and this is the exclusive reason behind so many custodial death.

-In the case of BLAST vs. Bangladesh HCD has given fifteen recommendation with regard to arrest and detention to the government.
+In the case of BLAST vs. Bangladesh HCD has given fifteen recommendation with regard to detention to the government.

 Meanwhile, after the recommendation in practice law enforcers didn’t obey it and the government is not concious at all.